rpcavaco/risco/README.md

 Raster is only supported through WMS (not yet through WMTS).

 Starting soon: implementing reading support for **[OGC API -Features](https://ogcapi.ogc.org/features/)**

+### Coordinate systems

+RISCO does not transform coordinate systems (CS) in client.

+RISCO was devised for low scale work (higher detail).
+It is supposed to work only with plane coordinates.

+WMS, WFS or ArcGIS services used must allow for the CS defined in map config.

+RISCO own layers, if not in map's CS, are automatically transformed through PostGIS.

 ### Webmap configuring and styling